 Day 4: Bagan to Heho & Inle Lake (Breakfast, Lunch, Dinner)

-Check in at your hotel and then we will have a boat excursion to Phaung Daw Oo Paya, a holy religious site in the northern part of the lake and an amazing floating pagoda.
+Check in at your hotel and then we will have a boat excursion to the holy floating pagoda Phaung Daw Oo Paya in the north of the lake.

-During the evening we will visit the Nge Phe Chaung, a beautiful wooden monastery built on stilts around 200 years ago over the Inle Lake, and we will view the sunset from a boat ride on the lake.
+During the evening we will visit the Nge Phe Chaung, a beautiful wooden monastery built on stilts around 200 years ago over the Inle Lake, and watch the sunset while boating.